Parent Advocates For Safer Phone Policy After Daughter's Scary Walk Home

 Original Post

 Before you all jump to calling me a Karen, let me explain.
-So my daughter (17f- Clem) goes to a school that has recently changed it's policy on phones.
+So my daughter (17f- Clem) goes to a school that has recently changed its policy on phones.

 Instead of getting it back at the end of the day, the school keeps it for 4 days (not including weekends or holidays) and then a guardian has to come collect it after school.
-We were not made aware of this of new policy.
+We were not made aware of this new policy.

 We live a good hour and a half away from school.
 Well, on Thursday my daughter came home late and said she had to walk home because the school had taken her phone (bus tickets are on their phones) and buses aren't taking money to avoid contact.